 If you’re writing your first novel (or your second, third or fourth), it’s helpful to journal about the process itself.
 Write down doubts, surprises, insights, self-discoveries – anything that is worth keeping in mind.
 Sometimes simply writing down the doubts makes it easier to put them to one side and focus on the most important task: Finishing your book.

-Keep a list of helpful questions to ask yourself as you go
+Write out helpful questions to ask yourself as you go

 If you’re detail-oriented by nature, you might get lost in describing the particulars of a scene and lose sight of how your novel will read as a whole.
 On the other hand, if you’re focused on the whole plot arc and not individual characters, motivations and scenes, your novel might meander.
 Neither is a catastrophe, but you can keep a balanced perspective by keeping a list of useful questions to ask yourself as you write: